 If you want to opt back in to the LGPS, you can fill in an opt in form.

-If you opted out on or after 11 April 2015, and wish to opt back in, your two periods of membership must stay separate.
+If you opted out on or after 11 April 2015, but later re-join the LGPS, your two periods of membership must stay separate.
 They cannot be joined together.